What Should I do if I am Unable to View My Tapo or Kasa Camera?

 Try disabling client isolation, firewall, or access control on the router, and then restart both the router and the camera.
 These features might block the devices' network connectivity.

-If your phone can access the camera while connected to the same local network, please try the following troubleshooting suggestions.
+If your phone can access the camera while connected to the same local network, but is unable to while outside the network, please try the following troubleshooting suggestions:

 Step 1